Move 3 matches to make 2 squares matchstick puzzle 1

 The following figure shows the results of reasoning achieved till now.
 You are now sure that the check-marked sticks are the sticks you have to move.

-Final stage of solution: Where to place the 3 sticks?
+Final stage of Solution to Move 3 matches to make 2 squares matchstick puzzle 1: Where to place the 3 sticks?

 Following figure shows the solutions.